-Join Lisa Bock for an in-depth discussion in this video Minimizing the attack surface, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Minimizing the attack surface, part of IT Security Foundations: Core Concepts.

 - An attack surface represents any known, unknown or potential vulnerabilities across these main areas of exposure.
 Software, hardware, network and users.
 Reducing the attack surface can reduce risk.
 An attack is anything that can compromise the security of data.
 A specific set of conditions must be met in order to successfully perform an action.
 There are two main types of attacks, passive and active.